How Does an Ice Maker Work?

 Except when it’s not.
 There are actually some variations in the methods used to make ice, especially when it comes to commercial ice production.
 Clear ice makers, for example, don’t freeze whole pockets of water at a time like your refrigerator ice maker does.
 Instead, they lay down thin layers of water, freezing from the inside out, sort of like icicles form, so that there are no microscopic cracks from escaping particles and the ice stays clear.

-A portable icemaker works a little differently, too compared to commercial ice makers.
+A portable ice maker works a little differently, too compared to commercial ice makers.
+So how does a portable ice maker work exactly?
 Instead of filling an ice mold with water and then putting the ice mold into a freezer, a portable ice maker freezes the water directly, so it takes much less time to complete a batch of ice.
 Here’s a detailed explanation of how an works.

 1) Water is added into the unit’s water reservoir, up to the fill line.
-Because these units are meant to be portable, they’re not connected to a water line and must be filled manually.
+Because these units are meant to be portable, they’re not connected to aand must be filled manually.
 That means you just pour the water directly into it with a faucet, bucket, jug, etc.

 2) The water is pumped via a hole in the bottom of the reservoir through a water filter and up to an ice tray at the top of the unit.
 Any overflow spills back into the reservoir.

 3) When the refrigeration cycle begins, the 1/2-inch prongs on the heat exchanger are lowered into the water of the ice tray.
 These submerged spikes get cold very quickly, and ice begins to form on them in a matter of minutes.